-From mountain biking in North Devon to pumpkin carving in the Somerset countryside, we’ve compiled a list of unmissable autumn dates for your diary.
+From mountain biking in North Devon to pumpkin carving in the Somerset countryside, we’ve compiled a list of unmissable autumn activities for your diary.

-Home to some outstanding regional food and drink, Dartmouth’s annual food festival takes place from 19th-21st October this year.
+Home to some outstanding regional food and drink is Dartmouth’s annual food festival.
 Set in the beautiful estuary town overlooking the river Dart, the festival sees over 100 South West producers showcasing the best of their delicious produce, from delicate patisserie creations, to locally distilled gin and hearty gourmet burgers.

 A series of chef demonstrations and workshops run alongside the event, welcoming a host of inspiring experts, food writers and change making chefs to take the stage and share their expertise with an audience of up to 20,000.
 From busting myths associated with gluten-free cookery, to how we can steer away from single use plastics, there’ll be plenty of food for thought in the yurt by The Dartmouth Visitor Centre.

 If you’re ready to jump into autumn and celebrate the season, The Great British Autumn at Longleat is not to be missed.
-Kicking off on October 20th and continuing across half term, the Wiltshire safari park is hosting ghoulish ghost trains and torchlight tours, with gloomy cellars and shadowy attics waiting to be explored by those who are brave enough.
+Often kicking off just before, and during half term, the Wiltshire safari park is host to ghoulish ghost trains and torchlight tours, with gloomy cellars and shadowy attics waiting to be explored by those who are brave enough.

 Stand under starry skies to enjoy the firework extravaganza as the distinct autumnal sound of leaves crunch underfoot, or lose yourself in the magical hedge maze.
 Children will love the pumpkin trail and carving their own jack ‘o’ lantern, while the impressive house and grounds of the Longleat estate make for a picturesque backdrop.

 Immerse yourself in a weekend of adventure and entertainment in the South Hams.
 The South West Outdoor Festival is the place to be if you want to get the most out of the great outdoors this autumn.
-From 5th-7th October, the festival in East Soar, near Salcombe, promises an action-packed schedule.
+From the beginning of October, the festival in East Soar, near Salcombe, promises an action-packed schedule.

 From bushcraft workshops, axe throwing and stand-up paddle board yoga, to talks from modern day explorers like Monty Hall, the festival aims to entertain and inspire its visitors.
 The Riverford Field Kitchen and its head chef Patrick Hanna will pay a visit on Saturday night, preparing a foraged eight dish feast made with organic ingredients sourced around the festival site.
 Now in its third year, the South West Outdoor Festival is open to committed weekend campers and day visitors alike.

-With a packed programme of live cooking demonstrations, a town parade and of course plenty of oysters, the Falmouth Oyster Festival returns this year from 11th-14th October.
-Rick Stein, Nathan Outlaw and Hugh Fearnley-Whittingstall are just some of the high profile chefs who’ve graced the festival stage in previous years, and 2018 is set to be another first class event.
-An oyster shucking contest will see Falmouth’s Events Square flooded with competitive spirit, while live music and children’s shell painting make the event fun for all.
+With a packed programme of live cooking demonstrations, a town parade and of course plenty of oysters, the Falmouth Oyster Festival returns each October.
+Rick Stein, Nathan Outlaw and Hugh Fearnley-Whittingstall are just some of the high profile chefs who’ve graced the festival stage in previous years, each one set to be a first class event.

 The four day festival is the perfect excuse to indulge in some of the best food and drink that Cornwall has to offer.
 Speak to local producers about the tricks of the oyster trade and sample award-winning wines and ales to take home.
 Take a wander through the selection of craft stalls in the festival marquee, find a spot to watch the working boat race or follow the procession of the Grand Oyster Parade.

-Halloweden promises thrills and chills for young adventurers during the upcoming October half term.
-From 20th October – 4th November 2018, let the children run riot at The Eden Project as they venture through the haunted biomes, enjoy spooky storytelling in the rainforest and experience a close encounter with the site’s most unusual animals.
+Halloweden promises thrills and chills for young adventurers during the October half term.
+Let the children run riot at The Eden Project as they venture through the haunted biomes, enjoy spooky storytelling in the rainforest and experience a close encounter with the site’s most unusual animals.

-This year’s Halloweden will culminate with the Little Monsters’ Ball – a spine-tingling fancy dress disco, which in previous years has featured fire dancing and mesmerising acrobatic shows.
-This year’s ball takes place on Saturday 27th October from 6-9pm, and is the ultimate family friendly Halloween party to keep the kids entertained.
+Halloweden often culminates with the Little Monsters’ Ball – a spine-tingling fancy dress disco, which in previous years has featured fire dancing and mesmerising acrobatic shows.
+Usually taking place towards the end of October from 6-9pm, this is the ultimate family friendly Halloween party to keep the kids entertained.
 Take to the ice rink to be chilled to the bone, and warm up afterwards with some spooky treats from the Eden café.
 While full details of the event are yet to be revealed, tickets for the Little Monsters’ Ball are available here.